• Facebook

 • Contains verifies if a specified key exists in the cache.

-The following example removes the item corresponding to the specified key and casts the returned object into a Product object to check whether the object is of Product type.
+The following example removes the item corresponding to the specified key and casts the returned object into a Customer object to check whether the object is of Customer type or not.
 If not, it is added back to the cache.

 • Java